Anagarika Dharmapala: The Constructive Optimism of Buddhism (1915)

 Buddhism was often portrayed in the West, especially by Christian missionaries, as pessimistic, nihilistic, and passive.
 One of Dharmapala's main concerns was to counter such claims, and this concern is especially evident in this essay.

 Message of the Buddha (1925)

 In the later stages of his career, Dharmapala's vociferous anti-Christian tone is more evident.
-Dharmapala must be understood in the context of British colonization of Ceylon and the presence of Christian missionaries there.
+Dharmapala must be understood in the context of British colonisation of Ceylon and the presence of Christian missionaries there.
 This work is a good example of "Protestant Buddhism," as described above.

 Evolution from the Standpoint of Buddhism (1926)

 Darwin's theory of evolution was the cutting edge of science during Dharmapala's life.
 As part of his attempt to show that Buddhism is consistent with modern science, he was especially concerned with evolution.

 Contributions to Sinhalese Buddhist Nationalism

 Dharmapala was one of the primary contributors to the Buddhist revival of the 19th century that led to the creation of Buddhist institutions to match those of the missionaries (schools, the YMBA, etc.), and to the independence movement of the 20th century.
-DeVotta characterizes his rhetoric as having four main points: "(i) Praise – for Buddhism and the Sinhalese culture; (ii) Blame – on the British imperialists, those who worked for them including Christians; (iii) Fear – that Buddhism in Sri Lanka was threatened with extinction; and (iv) Hope – for a rejuvenated Sinhalese Buddhist ascendancy" (78).
+DeVotta characterises his rhetoric as having four main points: "(i) Praise – for Buddhism and the Sinhalese culture; (ii) Blame – on the British imperialists, those who worked for them including Christians; (iii) Fear – that Buddhism in Sri Lanka was threatened with extinction; and (iv) Hope – for a rejuvenated Sinhalese Buddhist ascendancy" (78).
 He illustrated the first three points in a public speech: